 The Web Design Process

 All design projects between a client and agency begin with a discussion.
-Together you’ll decide the scope of your project and the goals you want to accomplish with your new website.
+Together you’ll decide the scope of your project and the goals you want to accomplish with your new website design.
 You might bring up your branding style guide if you have one, or decide on a target audience and some general ways you want your site to look.

 At this stage, you’ll decide on overall appearance, what pages you’re creating, and the project deadline.
 You might also brainstorm a web style guide with typography and colors if you don’t already have one for your brand.